Genocs/genocs-library/templates/template/README.md

 This example implement the enterprise service bus through three different library.

-- NService Bus
 - Rebus
 - Bare implementation with Azure Service bus

 ## Containers and orchestrators

-The example is ready to create the docker images for both WebApi and BusWorker
+The example is ready to create the docker images for both WebApi and Worker

 ## Contributing